Lead Opinion

 Mr. Castillo next argues that the evidence was insufficient to establish that he possessed the shotgun “in furtherance” of the underlying drug crime: the possession of, with the intent to distribute, cocaine base and a cocaine mixture on June 20, 2001.

-The report by the House Committee on the Judiciary that addressed the bill to amend
+The report by the House Committee on the Judiciary that addressed the bill to amend § 924 explained “in furtherance of’ in these terms:

 The government must clearly show that a firearm was possessed to advance or promote the commission of the underlying offense.
 The mere presence of a firearm in an area where a criminal act occurs is not a sufficient basis for imposing this particular mandatory sentence.
 Rather, the government must illustrate through specific facts, which tie the defendant to the firearm, that the firearm was possessed to advance or promote the criminal activity.

 The facts of the Bailey decision ... provide a good example.
-The Committee believes that the evidence presented by the government in that case may not have been sufficient to sustain a conviction for possession of a firearm “in furtherance of” the commission of a drug trafficking offense.
-In that case, a prosecution expert testified at Mr. Bailey‘s trial that drug dealers frequently carry a firearm to protect themselves, as well as their drugs and money.
-Standing on its own, this evidence may be insufficient to meet the “in furtherance of” test.
-The government would have to show that the firearm located in the trunk of the car advanced or promoted Mr. Bailey‘s drug dealing activity.
-The Committee believes that one way to clearly satisfy the “in furtherance of” test would be additional witness testimony connecting Mr. Bailey more specifically with the firearm.
+The Committee believes that the evidence presented by the government in that case may not have been sufficient to sustain a conviction for possession of a firearm “in furtherance of’ the commission of a drug trafficking offense.
+In that case, a prosecution expert testified at Mr. Bailey’s trial that drug dealers frequently carry a firearm to protect themselves, as well as their drugs and money.
+Standing on its own, this evidence may be insufficient to meet the “in furtherance of’ test.
+The government would have to show that the firearm located in the trunk of the car advanced or promoted Mr. Bailey’s drug dealing activity.
+The Committee believes that one way to clearly satisfy the “in furtherance of’ test would be additional witness testimony connecting Mr. Bailey more specifically with the firearm.

 In a case such as the one before us, when the charge is possession with the intent to distribute narcotics, a gun which

-Returning to the case before us, the Government submitted that Mr. Castillo possessed the shotgun “in furtherance of” his possession and intent to distribute the cocaine base and cocaine mixture on June 20, 2001.
+Returning to the case before us, the Government submitted that Mr. Castillo possessed the shotgun “in furtherance of’ his possession and intent to distribute the cocaine base and cocaine mixture on June 20, 2001.
 The Government succinctly explained in its brief to this court its “in

 [Castillo] strategically placed the shotgun near his cache of drugs in the ceiling storage space, for the purpose of protecting himself, his drugs, and his ongoing drug trafficking business.
-The proximity of the shotgun to Castillo‘s cache of drugs afforded Castillo the opportunity to conceal the gun, while at the same time making it readily accessible anytime Castillo was retrieving drugs from his cache.
-The June 7, 2001, transaction witnessed by the CI demonstrates that Castillo‘s practice was to retrieve drugs from the cache whenever a customer came to pick up drugs.
-Keeping the gun and the drugs in the same area also ensured that anyone poking around Castillo‘s apartment might think twice about taking his stash of drugs, knowing he was armed, ready and able to protect them from theft.
-Based on this evidence, the jury was entitled to draw the reasonable inferences that Castillo possessed the short-barrel shotgun for the purpose of protecting himself, his drugs, and his business.
+The proximity of the shotgun to Castillo’s cache of drugs afforded Castillo the opportunity to conceal the gun, while at the same time making it readily accessible anytime Castillo was retrieving drugs from his cache.
+The June 7, 2001, transaction witnessed by the Cl demonstrates that Castillo’s practice was to retrieve drugs from the cache whenever a customer came to pick up drugs.
+Keeping the gun and the drugs in the same area also ensured that anyone poking around Castillo’s apartment might think twice about taking his stash of drugs, knowing he was armed, ready and able to protect them from theft.
+Based on this evidence, the jury was entitled to draw the reasonable inferences that Castillo possessed the -short-barrel shotgun for the purpose of protecting himself, his drugs, and his business.

-Appellee‘s Br. at 13-14.
-As we explained above, these “in furtherance of” theories are consistent with the statutory scheme.
+Appellee’s Br. at 13-14.
+As we explained above, these “in furtherance of’ theories are consistent with the statutory scheme.
 Moreover, the evidence propounded in support of them was ample.

 Our conclusion in this regard is supported by a number of cases.
-For example, in Ceballos-Torres, 218 F.3d 409, immigration agents, after being invited into
+For example, in Ceballos-Torres,

 The weapon was loaded and easily accessible in Ceballos’s apartment, and he confessed to ownership of the firearm.
 It was possessed illegally.
 And it was possessed in the apartment along with a substantial amount of drugs and money.
 Together, these factors reasonably support a finding that Ceballos’s gun protected his drugs and money against robbery.

-The government offered uncontradicted testimony that the heroin in the crawlspace had a retail street value of over $200,000, and that firearms are often used by drug dealers to protect drug stockpiles, to preempt encroachment into a dealer‘s “territory” by rival dealers, and for retaliation.
+The government offered uncontradicted testimony that the heroin in the crawlspace had a retail street value of over $200,000, and that firearms are often used by drug dealers to protect drug stockpiles, to preempt encroachment into a dealer’s “territory” by rival dealers, and for retaliation.
 Presented with this evidence, the jury found that Luciano had possessed a firearm in furtherance of a drug trafficking crime.
-Given the close proximity of the firearms and loaded magazines to the significant stockpile of heroin, we have no difficulty concluding that there was a sufficient nexus between the drug trafficking crime and the firearms to sustain a conviction under
+Given the close proximity of the firearms and loaded magazines to the significant stockpile of heroin, we have no difficulty concluding that there was a sufficient nexus between the drug trafficking crime and the firearms to sustain a conviction under § 924.

-[A]fter considering the evidence in light of the relevant factors, we find that the evidence against Timmons (bullet proof vest, crack cocaine on the stove and under the cushions of the couch, two fully loaded firearms on top of the oven and ammunition inside the oven in the living room of his apartment) was sufficient for the jury to have concluded that Timmons was guilty of possessing the firearms “in furtherance of” drug trafficking.
+[A]fter considering the evidence in light of the relevant factors, we find that the evidence against Timmons (bullet proof vest, crack • cocaine on the stove and under the cushions of the couch, two fully loaded firearms on top of the oven and ammunition inside the oven in the living room of his apartment) was sufficient for the jury to have concluded that Timmons was guilty of possessing the firearms “in furtherance of’ drug trafficking.

-As the parties note in their briefs, some facts from these cases make them easier “in furtherance of” cases and some make them more difficult.
-The point, however, is that when faced with identical charges, identical “in furtherance of” theories and analogous facts, these courts concluded with relative ease that the evidence was sufficient to sustain the jury‘s verdict.
-We agree and hold that the jury‘s verdict in this case, as it relates to the “in furtherance of” element, is within the sufficiency of the evidence purview.
+As the parties note in their briefs, some facts from these cases make them easier “in furtherance of’ cases and some make them more difficult.
+The point, however, is that when faced with identical charges, identical “in furtherance of’ theories and analogous facts, these courts concluded with relative ease that the evidence was sufficient to sustain the jury’s verdict.
+We agree and hold that the jury’s verdict in this case, as it relates to the “in furtherance of’ element, is within the sufficiency of the evidence purview.

 2. Jury Instructions

 Furthermore, the Count VI instructions were not given in a vacuum.
-The Government defined the proper meaning of “in furtherance of” in its closing argument:
+The Government defined the proper meaning of “in furtherance of’ in its closing argument:

 So how did that shotgun further a drug crime?
-That‘s the question.
-Did it further—simply did it help the drug crime?
+That’s the question.
+Did it further — simply did it help the drug crime?
 Did it aid a drug crime in some way?
 How did that shotgun help this defendant possess with intent to distribute narcotics?

 “It is well-established that the plain error standard allows appellate courts to correct only particularly egregious errors for the purpose of preventing a miscarriage of justice.”
 United States v.
-Conley, 291 F.3d 464, 470 (7th Cir.2002).
-Because this is not such a case, we must reject Mr. Castillo‘s contention that the instructions on Count VI amounted to plain error warranting a new trial.
+Conley,

-C. Sentencing Errors7
+C. Sentencing Errors

 Mr. Castillo and Mr. Rodriguez each argue that his respective sentence violated the Sixth Amendment as interpreted in United States v.
-Booker, — U.S. —, 125 S.Ct.
-738, 160 L.Ed.2d 621 (2005).
-Because neither defendant raised any challenge invoking the Sixth Amendment before the district court, we review for plain error.
-See United States v.
-Paladino, 401 F.3d 471, 480-81 (7th Cir.2005).
+Booker, — U.S. —,

 1. Mr. Rodriguez’s Sentence

-The government‘s evidence would show that on about April 10, 2002, the defendant wrote and sent a letter from the Stephenson County Jail addressed to Individual B, that contained information that was intended to be given to Witness A in this case.
-Witness A had introduced the defendant to the CI in this case.
+The government’s evidence would show that on about April 10, 2002, the defendant wrote and sent a letter from the Stephenson County Jail addressed to Individual B, that contained information that was intended to be given to Witness A in this case.
+Witness A had introduced the defendant to the Cl in this case.
 In the letter, the defendant asked Witness A to visit him at the Stephenson County Jail.
-In the letter, the defendant said that if Witness A did not contact him by a certain date, “i will call my 3 brothers and my 6 cousins from their it will get very ugly once they find out im going to prison i cant control unless [Witness A] helps me, believe me its no joke these guy don‘t play and theirs nothing you or the FBI, or cops, or even god can do about it.”
+In the letter, the defendant said that if Witness A did not contact him by a certain date, “i will call my 3 brothers and my 6 cousins from their it will get very ugly once they find out im going to prison i cant control unless [Witness A] helps me, believe me its no joke these guy don’t play and theirs nothing you or the FBI, or cops, or even god can do about it.”

 R.68 at 4.
 Mr. Rodriguez confirmed the accuracy of that statement at his plea colloquy.
 The district court accordingly imposed the obstruction enhancement.
 A final adjusted offense level of 34, combined with a criminal history category of II, resulted in a sentencing range of 168 to 210 months.
 The district court sentenced Mr. Rodriguez to 180 months in prison and three years of supervised release.